00fox/Ds2vJoy/README.md

   - double: One time, used in Transitivity (see table of transitivity below)
 - Transitivity: Principal way of transitivity which brings different behaviors and transition possibilities while mode changed
   - double, Come back, another way of transitivity which brings its owns (see table of transitivity below)
-- Toggle: satisfy mapping conditions one time to start, second one to stop
+- Toggle: Satisfy mapping condition once to start, once again one to stop
   - double, destinations states begin activated at program launch
   - can be used to time based mouse actions too,
   - and for mouse if ACTIVE_MOUSE special action is used (see below)